msztolcman/subst/README.rst

                             --encoding-filesystem
       --encoding-input ENCODING_INPUT
-                            set encoding for parameters like --pattern etc (default for your system: ascii)
+                            set encoding for parameters like --pattern etc (default for your system: utf-8)
       --encoding-file ENCODING_FILE
-                            set encoding for content of processed files (default for your system: ascii)
+                            set encoding for content of processed files (default for your system: utf-8)
       --encoding-filesystem ENCODING_FILESYSTEM
                             set encoding for paths and filenames (default for your
                             system: utf-8)